 Play with light and music outdoors at Luminothérapie

-As winter kicks off in Montréal, the city fills with light: from holiday markets to the interactive art of Luminothérapie.
-This year, the annual event gets everyone playing outdoors on incredible high-tech see-saws, creating a festive glow and musical merriment in the heart of downtown.
+As winter kicks off in Montréal, the city fills the seasonal darkness with light.
+This year, the annual interactive artwork of Luminothérapie gets everyone playing a giant game of dominoes outdoors, creating a festive glow and musical merriment in the heart of downtown.

-The 8th edition of Luminothérapie taps into Montréal’s affinity for technological innovation with a playfully artistic edge, turning Place des Festivals into an interactive art playground from November 30, 2017 to January 28, 2018.
-This year's installation, Impulse, fills the downtown outdoor space with 30 illuminated seesaws fitted with LED lights and speakers.
-Just hop on a seesaw to make beautiful sounds and lighting effects in concert with others.
+The 9th edition of Luminothérapie taps into Montréal’s affinity for technological innovation with a playfully artistic edge, turning Place des Festivals into an interactive (and highly Instagrammable) art playground from December 11 to January 27.
+While last year's Impulse had us riding illuminated musical see-saws, this year's Domino Effect lets us play with 120 luminous and larger-than-life dominoes, filling the urban outdoors with a symphony of sounds and lighting effects.

 Robyn Fadden, blogger